Is medical marijuana legal in Minnesota?

 Criminalization of Medical Marijuana – Ideology Brutalizing Reason

-Alcohol – a lethal addictive drug – is not a crime to possess.
+Alcohol – a lethal addictive drug – is no longer a crime to possess.

-The government generally defines marijuana – a non-lethal, non-addictive drug – as a crime to possess.
-And making it a crime subjects a person to labeling as a criminal and incarceration, among other injustices.
+But the government generally defines marijuana – a non-lethal, non-addictive drug – as a crime to possess.
+And making it a crime subjects a person to labeling as a criminal, and incarceration; among other injustices.

 Before the 20th Century, drug possession was not a crime.
 At common law, there was no such thing as “criminal drug possession.”

 In fact, a person could go to a herbalist or pharmacist to get medicine.
 And you did not need a medical doctor’s recommendation (“Rx”).

 So, what does this have to do with medical marijuana?
 Opiates and other potentially lethal drugs are legal for medical treatment use in Minnesota.

 And yet Minnesota still prosecutes the dying and seriously ill for marijuana possession and growing.

 Minnesota’s limited, expensive medical marijuana concentrates program excludes many.
 The law adds unnecessary costs, precludes insurance coverage, and excludes both plant-form and home grow.

 So, what could explain that irrational state of affairs?
 An “ends justify the means” tactic of anti-drug warriors with angry blood in their eyes?

 Medical marijuana – statutes could provide safe harbor for medical use